Texas Flirts With Oversupply of Self-Storage

-Facilities in the Dallas pipeline are also getting larger, often totaling more than 120,000 total square feet and as much as 80,000 net rentable square feet across 820 units on average, according to STR.
-The largest facility in the Dallas area, ALL Storage — Marine Creek, opened in Fort Worth earlier this year and offers 211,000 square feet of net rentable
+Facilities in the Dallas pipeline are also getting larger, totaling as much as 80,000 net rentable square feet across 820 units on average, according to STR.
+The largest onr in the Dallas area, ALL Storage — Marine Creek, opened in Fort Worth earlier this year and offers 211,000 square feet of net rentable space.

 In Houston, the tendency for vertical development is more pronounced.